Skip to main content

 Stephen McCord

-The United States, particularly its coastal areas, has become increasingly familiar with the changes in weather patterns recently.
-As the National Oceanic and Atmospheric Administration (NOAA) notes, the U.S. experienced 18 separate weather and climate disasters that cost at least $1 billion in damages in 2022.
+The unfortunate reality for the coastal areas of the United States is that they have become increasingly familiar with the catastrophic changes in weather patterns over the past decade.
+As The National Oceanic and Atmospheric Administration (NOAA) noted, the U.S. experienced 28 separate weather and climate disasters that cost at least $1 billion in damages in 2023.
 For the coastlines of the U.S., extreme weather will make its presence known through hurricanes, tropical storms, and floods.

 How Marsh McLennan Agency (MMA) fits in